DreamTechie/Graph-algorithm/GRAPH_README.md

             1,3
             2,3
             4,1 - no line break after this line, i.e. this should be the last line of the file
-        - While reading file, it will create a dictionary graph of size 1-no of nodes
+        - While reading from file, it will create a dictionary of adjacency matrix(graph) of size equal to no of nodes
-        - While reading from file, file name should be supplied in following way "python graph.py file_name"
+        - While reading from file, file name should be supplied in following way "python graph.py file_name" #important
-            If file name not submitted while running the program a and if option 1(i.e. 1 - input from file) selected then program will exit with following message.
+            - If file name not submitted while running the program and if option 1 (i.e. 1 - input from file) selected, then program will exit with following message.
             "File name not submitted"
-        - Program is tested for limited no of test cases and may contain some bugs and logical syntax error
+        - Program is tested for limited no of test cases and may contain some bugs and logical syntax error, forgive me !!!